GDOR-11/GDOR-11/README.md

 - 👋 Hi, I’m @GDOR-11
-- 👀 I’m interested in programming, math, physics and a little bit of astronomy
+- 👀 I’m interested in programming, math and physics
 - 🌱 I’m currently making some projects either for fun or personal usage
-- 💞️ I’m looking to collaborate on nothing, because im only 16 years old lol
 - 📫 How to reach me: send me an e-mail at gabrieldelai11ramalho@gmail.com